Austin-Daigle/TweetSeeker/README.md

 # TweetSeeker 1.4

-TweetSeeker is a Python-based Twitter Scrapper that automatically goes with a given Twitter account name/handle and extracts account data into a file named @*insert-name-here*_account_data.csv with the account attributes (see below).
+TweetSeeker is a Python-based Twitter Scrapper that automatically goes with a given Twitter account name/handle and extracts account data into a file named ___@*insert-name-here*_account_data.csv___ with the account attributes (see "Account Data Format" below).
-Also, a second file named @*insert-name-here*_tweet_data.csv which contains all of the data from all of the tweets in the format of one tweet per line using the fields in order of below (see below)
+Also, a second file named ___@*insert-name-here*_tweet_data.csv___ which contains all of the data from all of the tweets in the format of one tweet per line using the fields in order of below (see "Tweet Data format" below)

-        "accountID","accountName","screenName","description",
+**Account Data Format:**

+        ["accountID","accountName","screenName","description",
         "descriptionEntities","isVerified","followersCount","friendsCount",
         "listedCount","ratio","createdAt","timeZone","geoEnabled","location",
-        "profileURL","profileImageURL","hasProtectedTweets"
+        "profileURL","profileImageURL","hasProtectedTweets"]

-Tweet Data format:
+**Tweet Data format:**

-        "tweetID","createdAt","tweetText","language","tweetURL",
+        ["tweetID","createdAt","tweetText","language","tweetURL",
         "favoriteCount","retweetCount","mentionedUsers","tweetEntities",
-        "tweetPhotoURLs","tweetVideoURLs","tweetURLs","geoData","coordinates"
+        "tweetPhotoURLs","tweetVideoURLs","tweetURLs","geoData","coordinates"]

 ## How to Use:
 Navigate through the repository and download the newest version of TweetSeeker